liuzey/EECS738_Project4/README.md

 # EECS738_Project4 Treasure Hunters Inc.
 EECS738 Machine Learning course project4.
 In this project, dynamic programming with different policies is used to solve a GridWorld task.
 Specifically, two methods are implemented: policy iteration and value iteration.
 The problem is to let the robot move towards the distination and collect rewards by taking moves in the square grids.
 Every move indicates a reward varying in actions, and the route is along with accumulative rewards.
-So the action is taken by assessing the current situation and make optimal choices.
+So the action is taken by assessing the current situation and make optimal choices based on learned policy.
 Underlying principles of dynamic programming is Markov Decision Process (MDP).

 ## Ideas and Thinking
-*
+* Reinforcement learning is different from supervised or unsupervised learning.
+It never tells us what to do, but reflects on how well we did in the past.
+The aim of reinforcement learning is help the agent make decisions following certain policies, often quantitively expressed as objective functions.
+* To solve a route for bots in grids, the objective is neither given nor plaintext.
+One way is to take **actions** to transfer between cells as **states** in trials and record the **rewards** (or penalty equally) it has received.
+After making a lot of trials, each cell is given a criterion to evaluate 'its influence on rewards'.
+By taking actions regarding the highest values each time, it forms the policy for the bot to choose an optimal route.

 ## Setup
 ### Environment